Symptoms of chronic inflammation of the appendix. What is chronic appendicitis and how to treat it? Can appendicitis be chronic?

 Features of nutrition in pathology

-• Recovery of the digestive tract.
+• Restoring the functioning of the gastrointestinal tract.

-What are the principles of nutrition after surgery
+What are the principles of nutrition after surgery?

 • Initial nutrition should be predominantly “hungry”;